-In the last decade we have seen how web design has moved away from heavy text-based websites to interactive, image-rich, video sharing applications.
-These applications engage the viewer more than web-based content.
+In the last decade, we have seen how web design has moved away from heavy text-based websites to interactive, image-rich, video sharing applications.
+These applications engage the viewer with more than web-based content.

-The popularity effect of Pintrest, Instagram, Viddy and others has had a leading role on website layout.
+The popularity effect of Pinterest, Instagram, Viddy and others have had a leading role on the website layout.
 Even the older social networks such as Facebook have had to update their designs.

-Some factors, such as finger tapping instead of using a mouse and time and space limitations forced app designers make different decisions for how to use their space well.
-Lately these decisions have become a standard base for web and mobile design.
+Some factors, such as finger tapping instead of using a mouse and time and space limitations forced app designers to make different decisions for how to use their space well.
+Lately, these decisions have become a standard base for web and mobile design.

 Below, I separated the effects into some samples.
-However, you will find a combination of the factors named below in all or many of the given samples.
+However, you will find a combination of the factors named below in all or any of the given samples.

 UI and UX supports the brand differentiation